DSimonne/gwaihir/README.md

 * p9.stable : optimised for BCDI, gwaihir and PyNX, stable version, `source /data/id01/inhouse/david/p9.stable/bin/activate`
 * p9.pynx-devel : fonctionne pour pynx, frequently updated : `source /sware/exp/pynx/devel.p9/bin/activate`

-You are not allowed to modify these environments but you should link a kernel if you wish to use them in jupyter.
+You are not allowed to modify these environments but you can link a kernel if you wish to use them in jupyter.

 To do so:
 * `source_p9`
 * `python3 -m ipykernel install --user --name p9.stable` [doc](https://ipython.readthedocs.io/en/stable/install/kernel_install.html)

 Once you feel confident, you should create your own environment, to avoid sudden updates that may impact your work!

+To list the kernels you have installed: `jupyter kernelspec list`

+And to remove them: `jupyter kernelspec uninstall myKernalName`

 ## Connect with ssh without using password (mandatory for batch jobs)
 * Login into slurm (make sure that you asked for a GPU)